Civil War Trails

 Take to the Trails

+During the Civil War, the residents of the eastern and Cumberland River sections of present-day Clay County (then part of Jackson and Overton Counties) were usually Confederate sympathizers, while those in the western section supported the Union.
 Men from this area enlisted in both armies.
 Oliver P. Hamilton organized one of the first local Confederate regiments in December 1862.
 He was elected major (and later became lieutenant colonel) of Hamilton’s Tennessee Cavalry Battalion.
 This partisan ranger band made its headquarters at Celina.
-Hamilton’s men patrolled the Tennessee-Kentucky line, enforced the conscript law, and guarded army stock and supplies between Celina and Gainsborough.
+Hamilton’s men patrolled the Tennessee-Kentucky line, enforced the conscript law and guarded army stock and supplies between Celina and Gainsborough.

 For more information about Tennessee Trails, call (615) 532-7520 or visit the state’s Tennessee Civil War Trails website.